DeepSpace2/StyleFrame/docs/api_documentation.rst

 """"""""

 :arguments:
+   :excel_writer='output.xlsx': (str | pandas.ExcelWriter) File path or existing ExcelWriter
+   :sheet_name='Sheet1': (str) Name of sheet the StyleFrame will be exported to
    :allow_protection=False: (bool) Allow to protect the cells that specified as protected.
 If used ``protection=True``
                              in a Styler object this must be set to `True`.
    :right_to_left=False: (bool) Makes the sheet right-to-left.